SECTION 1. The General Laws are hereby amended by inserting after chapter 175M the following chapter:-

 (c) to eliminate co-insurance, co-payments, deductibles, and any other form of patient cost sharing;

-(d) to understand that controlling cost is a key component of establishing a sustainable health care system for the Commonwealth, and work to reduce health care costs for residents, municipalities, and businesses.
+(d) to control costs as a key component of a sustainable health care system that will reduce health care costs for residents, municipalities, counties, businesses, health care facilities, and the Commonwealth.

 (e) to save money by replacing the current mixture of public and private health insurance plans with a uniform and comprehensive health care plan available to every Massachusetts resident;